 Ronda Tycer expressed concerns about TRPA and Washoe County approving housing and development agendas that often disregard the concerns of IVCB residents.
 She explained that this is due to TRPA's dependency on state and federal funds, particularly from California, which mandates housing policies.
 Tycer noted that California counties around Lake Tahoe, including El Dorado and Placer, are required to follow California's building and development policies.
 She highlighted various California laws, such as SB 375 (encouraging denser housing near transportation hubs) and SB 9 (allowing up to 4 homes on a single family lot), that have significantly reduced local control over housing decisions.
 Tycer concluded that, as long as California controls housing policy, residents of IVCB have little influence over local development.
 Pamela Tsigdinos emphasized the importance of understanding the significant changes proposed by Washoe County to align with the Tahoe Regional Planning Agency’s new housing amendments.
 She pointed out that the costs of these changes, particularly related to firefighting, emergency planning, evacuation, and infrastructure, will fall on Washoe County and its residents.
 Tsigdinos urged community involvement, encouraging people to contact county leadership and stay engaged in the process.
 She stressed that the required environmental and infrastructure analysis has not been completed and warned against fast-tracking land use changes that could jeopardize public safety.
 She called for a thorough analysis before any decisions are made.

-ANNOUNCEMENTS FROM COMMISIONER HILL There were no comments from Chair Hill
+ANNOUNCEMENTS FROM COMMISIONER HILL Chair Hill was not in attendance.

 PUBLIC SAFETY UPDATES